PelJon/Udacity_Customer-Segmentation/01_proposal/capstone_proposal.md

 ### Problem Statement

-The key question of the exercise is:
+The key question of the exercise is: What are the effective cluster to reach a high-conversion/response rate for targeted marketing campaigns based on current population data and respective current customer base data?

 The project is about the analysis of demographics data for a mail-order sales company in Germany.
 The exercise starts with the correct identification of demographic clusters of the general population of Germany.
 Once the cluster is identified,  the customer base is mapped to the identified segments to determine the characteristics and demographic information of the customer base.
-The built model is then applied on a third dataset for targets of a marketing campaign of the company to determine the prediction which individuals are most likely to convert into becoming customers for the company.
+The customer segments are the basis for a classification model of a past marketing campaign and then applied on a third dataset for targets of a marketing campaign of the company to determine the prediction in which individuals are most likely to convert into becoming customers for the company.

 ### Datasets and Inputs
-_(approx. 2-3 paragraphs)_

-In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.
+The datasets used for the analysis are all provided by Arvato.
+There are four data files and two meta data files associated with this project:

+1. **Udacity_AZDIAS_052018.csv**: Demographics data for the general population of Germany; 891 211 persons (rows) x 366 features (columns).
+The general population will be used to define a general descriptive cluster for a later mapping of the mail-order company customer base
+1. **Udacity_CUSTOMERS_052018.csv**: Demographics data for customers of a mail-order company; 191 652 persons (rows) x 369 features (columns).
+Will be used to identify which cluster is in the current customer base of the mail-order company.
+The clustering of the customer base will be used to define a classification/prediction model for future targeted marketing campaigns
+1. **Udacity_MAILOUT_052018_TRAIN.csv**: Demographics data for individuals who were targets of a marketing campaign; 42 982 persons (rows) x 367 (columns).
+Will be used to train the classification model for the prediction of success of future targeted marketing campaigns
+1. **Udacity_MAILOUT_052018_TEST.csv**: Demographics data for individuals who were targets of a marketing campaign; 42 833 persons (rows) x 366 (columns).
+Will be used to test the classification model for the prediction of success of future targeted marketing campaigns
+1. **Meta: DIAS Information Levels - Attributes 2017.xlsx**: Top-level list of attributes and descriptions, organized by informational category.
+Will be used to interpret the columns in the customer dataset and the general population dataset.
+1. **Meta: DIAS Attributes - Values 2017**: Detailed mapping of data values for each feature in alphabetical order.
+Will be used to support the data cleansing and transformation process prior to the segmentation, classification and analysis.

 ### Solution Statement

 The Bertelsmann/Arvato capstone project can be split into three main exercises.
 The first part is on the <b>investigation and cleansing of a large population dataset</b>, which is then used in the second step for an <b>unsupervised customer segmentation model</b>.
 In the final step, the clusters are used in combination with the existing customer base to develop a <b>supervised classification model</b>.
 The model is then used to predict the success of a targeted customer base.
 The tasks can be solved with the following machine learning methods:</br>

 1.)
-Data cleansing and dimensionality reduction through <b>randomized PCA</b></br>
+Data cleansing, transformation and dimensionality reduction through <b>randomized PCA</b></br>
 > Principal component analysis (PCA) is a technique for reducing the dimensionality of large datasets, increasing interpretability but at the same time minimizing information loss.
 It does so by creating new uncorrelated variables that successively maximize variance.<sup>3</sup>

 2.)
 Clustering models to segment customers and German population dataset with a focus on <b>MiniBatch KMeans</b></br>